Latest Headlines from Nourish | The Nourish Mission

 What's happened

-President Donald Trump has publicly criticized Pope Leo XIV on social media, accusing him of being weak on crime and foreign policy.
-The criticism follows the pope's call for peace amid US and Iran negotiations and highlights a rare public feud between a US president and the Vatican leader over the Iran conflict.
+President Trump has publicly criticized Pope Leo XIV on social media, calling him weak on crime and foreign policy.
+The criticism follows the pope's calls for peace amid US and Iran negotiations and highlights a rare public feud over the Iran conflict.
+The pope has condemned war and religious justification for violence.

 What's behind the headline?